What the Tongue Doesn’t Know, the Nose Tastes

 But I have learned, people are drawn by what the nose is pleased to smell.

 If you’ve read Fast Food Nation, then you have probably heard about the use of different perfumes to make food smell good, so that in the end, it tastes good.
 These ingredients of course do not have to be disclosed as such.
-If you haven’t read the book, it’s a good start on the realities of how many of your foods, including how fast food is made, and you can find it here:
+If you haven’t read the book, it’s a good start on the realities of how many of your foods, including how fast food is made.

 While the book and movie are just “okay” in my opinion, regarding the message about what is in your food, the message is excellent, and that is what you should take away from either the book or movie, should you choose to investigate either of them.